WenjinTao/RoboND-Rover-Project/writeup.md

 ### 2.3 Autonomous Navigation and Mapping

-For the `perception_step() ` in ` perception.py` script, to improve the worldmap fidelity, the update function is modified as follows:
+For the `perception_step() ` in ` perception.py` script, to improve the worldmap fidelity, the update function is modified as follows.
+The maps only get updated when the robot is in a relatively stable state.

 ```python
 if Rover.roll < 1 or Rover.pitch < 1: